hjson/hjson-cpp/README.md

 assert(myValue.to_int64() == 9223372036854775807);
 ```

-The function *Hjson::Value::is_int64()* returns *true* if the *Hjson::Value* in question internally contains a 64-bit integer.
 All integers are stored with 64-bit precision.
 The only other way that a number is stored in an *Hjson::Value* is in the form of a double precision floating point representation.

 An *Hjson::Value* that has been unmarshalled from a string that contains a decimal point (for example the string `"1.0"`), or a string containing a number that is bigger or smaller than what can be represented by an *std::int64_t* variable (bigger than 9223372036854775807 or smaller than -9223372036854775808) will be stored as a double precision floating point number internally in the *Hjson::Value*.